Risk Management is a Myth

 For over a quarter of a century, Dan Weedin has worked closely with business leaders and executives to help them substantially minimize the risk that threatens the continued operation and revenue of their organization.
 Through his experience, he's developed strategies and techniques to avoid, control, and respond to crisis so that your business can do more than just merely survive, but thrive out of crisis.
 He knows how to make you resilient, so you can be “unleashed.”

-Dan was recommended to us by our insurance broker as a resource to assist us with disaster recovery planning.
 Dan’s guidance helped us crystallize our somewhat vague ideas about what we would do in the event of a disaster, into a well thought out (and written) Crisis Prevention & Disaster Recovery Plan.
 We appreciated Dan’s ability to combine his subject matter expertise with an easy to work with approach.
 Hopefully we will never experience a disaster, but there is great peace of mind knowing we have a plan in place for that eventuality.